What Is ORP in Hydrogen Water?

 Mistake 3: Ignoring pH

 pH and ORP are different measurements.
-They can interact in testing interpretation, but one does not replace the other.
+One does not replace the other.

 Mistake 4: Comparing ORP numbers without testing conditions